Self-scanning vs. Self-checkout

 What is self-checkout?

-Self-checkout has also been known as self-service checkouts or assisted checkouts.
-It means that the need for a staffed checkout has been removed, as customers are scanning their products and handling the payment by themselves, with the help of a self-checkout machine located at the store exit.
+Self-checkout means that the need for a staffed checkout is removed, as customers scan their products and complete payment on their own, using a self-checkout machine located near the store exit.
+Self-checkout is also referred to as self-service checkout or assisted checkout.

 The customer collects all items they want to purchase in the store, and thereafter registers them in the self-checkout machine.
 Usually, the products have a barcode that is scanned, but there is usually the possibility to weigh specific products in order to get the correct price as well.
 Another alternative for the registration of products is by using cameras that are strategically placed in the checkout to identify all products.
 Another modern version of the traditional self-checkout is the use of ai to identify and scan all items.